Learn The Technique!

 - 1 teaspoon vanilla

 Once the oil has reached 375°F, begin to add the doughnuts, one at a time, until there are three in the pot.
-Fry the doughnuts for approximately 2 minutes before turning them, and fry for an additional 2 minutes on the other side (if you feel like they are getting too dark, it's okay to turn them earlier).
+Cake doughnuts will sink to the bottom of the oil, then cook for a bit before rising up.
+Once the doughnut bobs to the surface, fry it for approximately 2 minutes more before turning it and fry for an additional 2 minutes on the other side.
 Place the doughnuts on the prepared cooling rack.
 Break one open to ensure that it is cooked, and if additional time is needed, add the doughnuts back to the oil to finish and add a bit more cooking time for the rest.
 Fry the rest in similar fashion, and allow all of the doughnuts to cool.

 Glazing: Place the pot of water with the bowl of glaze set over it over low heat and stir to bring it back to a gooey liquid.
 Remove from heat and use your fingers to carefully submerge each of the doughnuts in the glaze.
 Place the glazed doughnuts on a clean cooling rack to dry.
 The glaze will become more translucent as it dries.
 For best flavor, serve immediately.